 With the disappearance of the Iron Curtain, Prague stepped out of the gray shadows.
-What did newcomers see?
+What did visitors see?

 This wasn't Prague's first burst of glory.
 In 1900, when the city had 600,000 residents, Baedeker described it as the "capital of the kingdom of Bohemia, the headquarters of the 8th Army Corps, and residence of a prince-archbishop and an imperial governor...."
 A decade later and in an exuberant expression of optimism, the city opened a new municipal hall.
 The site was an odd one, because the street the building fronted followed the alignment of the city's old moat.
 The new city hall in addition was a multi-purpose affair, with offices, exhibition spaces, a concert hall, and commercial space.
 None of this inhibited the architects, Osvald Polivka and Antonin Balsanek, who "followed the "hero of all Czech architects of the nineteenth century, Charles Garnier."
 A century later, the building was brilliantly lit at night as a symbol of a freshly exuberant city.
 (SeePrague, in French, by Marketa Theinhardt and others, 2005, p.
 39.)

-The city hall has an odd attachment, the Powder Tower or Prasna Brana, restored in 1883.
-For the preceding 400 years of its existence, it had been nearly ignored, because the king of Bohemia had moved across the river to Prague Castle and suspended work on the tower, begun in 1475.
-A temporary roof was installed, and the place became a storehouse.
+The city hall has an odd attachment, the Powder Tower or Prasna Brana, completed in 1883.
+For the preceding 400 years, it had been nearly ignored because the king of Bohemia, after starting work on the tower in 1475, had moved across the river to Prague Castle.
+A temporary roof had been installed on the tower, and the place had become a storehouse.
 Four centuries later the tower became (and remains) an icon of the city.
 The street beyond leads straight to the city square.

 That street is the pedestrianized Celetna Ulice, carefully (which means not excessively) lit.